 2. Know that every problem comes with a lesson.

-3. Don’t believe everything you think.
+3. To develop your positive thinking, don’t believe everything you think.

-7. Let go of your resistance.
+7. To boost your positive thinking, let go of your resistance.

 8. Learn to be present in everything you do.

+**What about you?
 How do you keep your mind positive when things aren’t going the way you want them to go?
 When stress arises and life sends challenging people and experiences your way?
 You can share your insights by joining the conversation in the comment section below